fcavalcantirj/windguru-crawler/README.md

 ### Installation

-You need to have nodejs and python (and npm and pip).
+You need to have nodejs and python3 (and npm and pip3).
 You also need [phantomjs](http://phantomjs.org/download.html) or [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)

 Install the dependencies...